AdobeDocs/commerce-operations.en/help/installation/next-steps/configuration.md

 ### Security Enhanced Linux (SELinux) rules

-We don't recommend whether or not you use SELinux at all; however, if you use it, you must configure services to communicate with each other similar to configuring iptables.
+We don't have a recommendation for whether you use SELinux; however, if you do use it, you must configure services to communicate with each other similar to configuring iptables.

 More information: